samfatoks/luno-rs/README.md

 }
 ```

-Remember to substitute `<id>` and `<secret>` for your own Id and Secret.

 We recommend using environment variables rather than including your credentials in plaintext.
-In Bash you do so as follows:
+Run the following in Bash to export Key ID and Secret:

 ```
 $ export LUNO_API_ID="<id>"
 $ export LUNO_API_SECRET="<secret>"
 ```

+Remember to substitute `<id>` and `<secret>` with your own Key Id and Secret.

 ## License